genai-llm/genai-gke/stable-diffusion2/README.md

 solution in the new project, the deployment might fail with an error like the following:

-Error: Error creating Network: googleapi: Error 403: Compute Engine API has not been used in project *PROJECT_ID* before or it is disabled.
+Error: Error creating Network: googleapi: Error 403: Compute Engine API has not been used in project *PROJECT_ID* before or it is disabled.
 Enable it by visiting